skytap/well-architected-framework/resiliency/solutions/SkytapCommvaultRunbook.md

 ### Deploying the IBM I Workload machine, and connecting it to the Commvault Server.

-Our next step is from within the Skytap environment, where we will add an IBM i LPAR that will serve as the Workload within the environment.
+Our next step is from within the {{site.Brand}} environment, where we will add an IBM i LPAR that will serve as the Workload within the environment.

 1. Starting from the Environment details window, within the Machine